wegotpop/principles-and-practices/practices/databases/sql-alchemy-guidelines.md

 The `fetch` methods may require slightly different management of connections so they should probably never be used in our codebases.

 See also the advice in the Essential SQL Alchemy book.

+### Technical detail

+`first` uses a `LIMIT` clause to restrict it's return type which is fast but can obscure problems in the underlying database structure.
+If you use it on anything other than a Primary Key column then if there are multiple rows that satisfy your query then the row returned by `first` will essentially be random and therefore inconsistent behaviour and intermittent bugs can arise.

 ## Clauses